miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Bloodlines SDK: Full SDK with many tools, by Psycho-A and Fire64.
 Game Mod Loader: Combined .dll fixes and -game support, by Behar.
+Hammer Sources: VMF files used to compile all new maps, by Wesp5.
 Level Entity Lists: Original and UP levels, by Wesp5 and Offkorn.
 Model Tools: Blender, others and tutorial, by DDLullu and Icicle.
 Original Python Files: scripts of the original release, by Wesp5.

-Python 2.7.2 Update: For Python incompatibility, by ColonelAlias.
+Bloodlines Trailer E3 2003: Showing cut content, by Troika Games.
+Bloodlines Trailer E3 2004: Showing cut content, by Troika Games.

-VTMB ModDev Guide: Bloodlines Mod Development Guide, done by Dheu.
+ModDev Guide: Bloodlines Mod Development Guide, compiled by Dheu.
-VTMB Restoration Pics: Concept art and beta screenshots, by Wesp5.
+Restoration Doc: Used concept art and beta screenshots, by Wesp5.
-VTMB Soundtrack Info: List of the game soundtrack by Rik Schaffer.
+Soundtrack Info: For music soundtrack, by Rik Schaffer and Wesp5.
-VTMB ZVTool Readme: Readme for console edit scripts, by ZylonBane.
+ZVTool Readme: For dynamic console editing scripts, by ZylonBane.

 Concept Art: Collection of various Troika art, compiled by Wesp5.
 ENBSeries: Shader suite, copy to game folder, by Boris Vorontsov.
 Free View Weapons: Copy to vampire/vdata/items, created by Wesp5.
 SweetFX: Different shader suite, use ReShade Setup, by CeeJay.dk.

+4GB Patch: Patches up the exe for 64 bit, thanks Daniel Pistelli.
 Install64: 64bit Windows installation patcher, by Iain Patterson.
+Linux_loader.sh: Wine script, check the txt for info, thanks SCO.
 ResPatch: Widescreen resolution kit, by Wabbite (.NET 2+ needed).
+ScreenWindowedOn/Off.reg: To switch fullscreen mode, by Psycho-A.
 Trackerscheme.res: Turns Malkavian font off, check txt, by Wesp5.
-ScreenWindowedOn/Off.reg: To switch fullscreen mode, by Psycho-A.
-Bloodlines_loader.sh: Wine / Linux script, check txt, thanks SCO.
-4GB Patch: Patches up the exe for 64 bit, thanks Daniel Pistelli.

 Version Changelog:
 ------------------

-v9.8                                                     10.04.2017
+v9.8                                                     20.04.2017
 ----
 +Added Blood Boil explosion sound and increased decal view distance.
 +Corrected wrong auras of NPCs at Confession, junkyard and library.
 +Modified enemies in maze mausoleum and added a connection to Patty.
-+Tried once more to fix dead dog hurting and added a Tourette line.
++Fixed dead dog hurting, new map details and added a Tourette line.
-Fixed mirrored textures of crates in museum storage and Foxy Boxes.
+Corrected mirrored crate textures in museum storage and Foxy Boxes.
+Removed Python 2.7.2 update and added Hammer sources and trailers.
+Restored lost Milligan line and created license item for it to fit.

 v9.7                                                     30.03.2017
 ----